Southwest Airlines Co. (NYSE:LUV) Position Lessened by Pinnacle Financial Partners Inc.

-Several other large investors have also recently made changes to their positions in the stock.
+A number of other institutional investors have also bought and sold shares of the business.
 Geode Capital Management LLC increased its position in Southwest Airlines by 0.4% during the third quarter.
 Geode Capital Management LLC now owns 10,601,522 shares of the airline’s stock worth $544,220,000 after buying an additional 47,260 shares during the last quarter.
 Artisan Partners Limited Partnership increased its position in Southwest Airlines by 3.9% during the third quarter.
 Artisan Partners Limited Partnership now owns 10,506,729 shares of the airline’s stock worth $540,361,000 after buying an additional 393,044 shares during the last quarter.
 U S Global Investors Inc. increased its position in Southwest Airlines by 9.8% during the third quarter.
 U S Global Investors Inc. now owns 7,363,764 shares of the airline’s stock worth $378,718,000 after buying an additional 659,594 shares during the last quarter.
-Janus Henderson Group PLC increased its position in Southwest Airlines by 19.1% during the third quarter.
-Janus Henderson Group PLC now owns 4,145,338 shares of the airline’s stock worth $213,195,000 after buying an additional 665,419 shares during the last quarter.
-Finally, Boston Partners increased its position in Southwest Airlines by 2.8% during the third quarter.
-Boston Partners now owns 1,704,768 shares of the airline’s stock worth $87,686,000 after buying an additional 47,216 shares during the last quarter.
-Institutional investors and hedge funds own 78.05% of the company’s stock.
+Janus Henderson Group PLC grew its position in shares of Southwest Airlines by 19.1% in the third quarter.
+Janus Henderson Group PLC now owns 4,145,338 shares of the airline’s stock valued at $213,195,000 after purchasing an additional 665,419 shares during the last quarter.
+Finally, Boston Partners grew its position in shares of Southwest Airlines by 2.8% in the third quarter.
+Boston Partners now owns 1,704,768 shares of the airline’s stock valued at $87,686,000 after purchasing an additional 47,216 shares during the last quarter.
+78.05% of the stock is currently owned by hedge funds and other institutional investors.

 LUV has been the topic of several research analyst reports.
 Evercore ISI raised Southwest Airlines from an “in-line” rating to an “outperform” rating and set a $48.00 price target on the stock in a research report on Thursday, March 3rd.
-StockNews.com initiated coverage on Southwest Airlines in a research report on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-Raymond James lowered their price target on Southwest Airlines from $58.00 to $54.00 and set an “outperform” rating on the stock in a research report on Monday, March 21st.
-Wolfe Research downgraded Southwest Airlines from an “outperform” rating to a “peer perform” rating in a research report on Wednesday, January 12th.
-Finally, Argus lowered their price target on Southwest Airlines from $58.00 to $50.00 in a research report on Tuesday, March 22nd.
+Argus lowered their price target on Southwest Airlines from $58.00 to $50.00 in a research report on Tuesday, March 22nd.
+Morgan Stanley raised their price target on Southwest Airlines from $65.00 to $67.00 and gave the company an “overweight” rating in a research report on Monday, April 4th.
+Susquehanna downgraded Southwest Airlines from a “positive” rating to a “neutral” rating and lowered their price target for the company from $52.00 to $50.00 in a research report on Thursday, January 13th.
+Finally, Susquehanna Bancshares cut shares of Southwest Airlines from a “positive” rating to a “neutral” rating and reduced their target price for the company from $52.00 to $50.00 in a research note on Thursday, January 13th.
 One analyst has rated the stock with a sell rating, nine have issued a hold rating and nine have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $53.71.

-Southwest Airlines (NYSE:LUV – Get Rating) last announced its quarterly earnings results on Thursday, January 27th.
-The airline reported $0.14 EPS for the quarter, topping analysts’ consensus estimates of $0.05 by $0.09.
-The firm had revenue of $5.05 billion during the quarter, compared to analysts’ expectations of $4.99 billion.
-Southwest Airlines had a net margin of 6.19% and a negative return on equity of 12.89%.
-The company’s revenue for the quarter was up 150.9% compared to the same quarter last year.
-During the same quarter last year, the company earned ($1.29) earnings per share.
-Equities research analysts expect that Southwest Airlines Co. will post 1.1 EPS for the current fiscal year.

 Southwest Airlines Co operates as a passenger airline company that provide scheduled air transportation services in the United States and near-international markets.
 As of December 31, 2021, the company operated a total fleet of 728 Boeing 737 aircrafts; and served 121 destinations in 42 states, the District of Columbia, and the Commonwealth of Puerto Rico, as well as 10 near-international countries, including Mexico, Jamaica, the Bahamas, Aruba, the Dominican Republic, Costa Rica, Belize, Cuba, the Cayman Islands, and Turks and Caicos.